Imperial-Brew/PaperlessReporting/scripts/pipeline/README.md

    - `AccountsDataAcquisitionStage`: Fetches account data from the API
    - `ContactsDataAcquisitionStage`: Fetches contact data from the API
    - `NewContactsDataAcquisitionStage`: Fetches contact data using the new async API
-   - `CSVLoader`: Loads data to CSV files
+   - `CSVLoader`: Loads data to CSV files locally and uploads to S3 by default
    - `JSONLoader`: Loads data to JSON files
    - `S3Loader`: Loads data to AWS S3
    - `BatchProcessor`: Processes batches of items in parallel